tilmanbergt/einkMeditation/README.md

-# Bodhisattva Friend (Android)

-A minimalist meditation companion designed for **consistency, kindness, and clarity**—especially on **e‑ink** devices.

-The core idea: make it *easy to practice today*, and make progress feel *warm and motivating* without turning practice into “performance”.

----

 ## Philosophy

-This app is guided by a few simple principles:
+This app is guided by the following principles:

-- **Small wins matter.** If you sat today, that’s a win.
-- **Restarting is a skill.** The UI should be especially supportive after a pause.
+- **E‑ink friendly.** Minimal animations, paging instead of fast scrolling, high contrast.
+- **Simplicity and minimal UI** reduced UI and minimal feature set
+- **Distraction Free** the core features are centered around making the meditation experience itself as calm and distraction free as possible (turn of backlight, adjustable signals, minimum movement on the screen).
 - **Simple feedback beats dashboards.** A few meaningful signals (today / recent average / streak) are enough.
-- **Encouragement > judgment.** When you’re on track, you get a thumbs‑up.
-When you’re off track, you get a gentle, doable next step.
-- **E‑ink friendly.** Minimal animations, paging instead of fast scrolling, high contrast.
+- **Encouragement > judgment.** The App is intended to help focus on what went well and what is possible.

 ---

-## Features (current direction)
+## Features

+- Meditation timer
-- Meditation timer with start/end cues
+    - with start/end cues (bell / vibrartion / light flashing)
+    - turn background light off during meditation
+    - hide meditation time display during meditation
+    - adjustable pre-meditation countdown
+    - allow additional time to be tracked (or not)
+    - use predefined meditation times or adjust to any time (minutes)
-- History overview with:
+- Practice overview with:
   - “Today”
   - “7‑day horizon” (restart-aware, may show fewer days)
   - “30‑day horizon” (only shown when meaningful)
   - motivating headline + suggestion for today
   - streak tracking
-- Session list with **paging** and manual **add/delete** (useful for sesshins and testing)
+- Session list with **paging** and manual **add/delete** (useful for meditation retreats)
+- general features
+  - supports English and German language
+  - you can set your own long term and short term goals, the app will use the to provide you with meaningfull feedback and suggestions.

+## Developer and Support
+This is developed as a personal project by Tilman Bergt

+## Intended Features
+- allow interval bells (e.g. a bell every 10 minutes during a meditation session)

+Major evolutions
+- allow custom practices presets (default time, sound settings etc.) to be defined and saved
 ---

 ## Install / Build